Elements-Agency/benjaminjyoung/content/story/corporate-contempt/index.md

 accolades:
     - Featured in the 2025 Artists of Rubber City Exhibit hosted at Summit Artspace in Akron, Ohio.
     - Featured in the Stark County Bar Association’s Law in Art Exhibit hosted at Cyrus Custom Framing & Art Gallery in Canton, Ohio.
+    - Featured in Voyage Ohio - Benjamin Young’s Story.
     - Featured in the 22nd Annual Bryn Du Art Show hosted at Bryn Du Mansion in Granville, Ohio.

+collection: Falling In To Darkness
 ---

 There’s a certain silence that falls in a corporate office when the emails stop, the calls fade, and all that’s left is the hum of fluorescent lights and the weight of your own thoughts.